Obesity fight must shift from personal blame-U.S. panel

 A 2011 study estimated that a penny-per-ounce tax could reduce per capita consumption by 24 percent.
 As a Reuters report described last month, vigorous lobbying by the soda industry crushed recent efforts to impose such a tax in several states, including New York.

-"I do not think in any way, shape or form that such punitive measures will change behaviors," said Rhona Applebaum, Coca-Cola Co.'s chief scientific and regulatory officer, in advance of the report.
+"I do not think in any way, shape or form that such punitive measures will change behaviors," said Rhona Applebaum, Coca-Cola Co.'s chief scientific and regulatory officer.
 Anyone deterred by the tax from buying sweetened soda, she said, will replace those calories with something else.

-The committee did not endorse the call by food activist Michael Pollan and others to eliminate farm subsidies that make high-fructose corn syrup, partially hydrogenated vegetable oils and other obesity-promoting foods very cheap.
+The committee did not endorse the call by food activist Michael Pollan and others to eliminate farm subsidies that make high-fructose corn syrup, partially hydrogenated vegetable oils and other obesity-promoting foods very cheap, however.
 "There is no evidence subsidies contribute to obesity," said Glickman.

 THE TRUE LACK OF CHOICE